 Clean and take your glowsticks to bed when you’re finished.

 Parents or caregivers will need to be extra careful with this activity.

 Fish them out with a long stick, open the foil, and serve with salt and pepper.
-YUM!
+A lovely dinner, YUM!

 Start by cooking flat pieces of gingerbread.
 Next, cut them to shape and ‘glue’ them together with icing.
 Decorate your house with icing flowers and little animals.

 Take a picture and show your friends and family.